Editor’s Note: This post was updated on September 6, 2018, for accuracy and comprehensiveness. It was originally published on August 22, 2017

 It’s worth noting that appetite is a tad different from hunger.
-Think of hunger as a need to eat breakfast while appetite is more like a desire to eat that sliver of cake after lunch.
+Think of hunger as a need to eat while appetite is more like a desire to snack mindlessly even after you had lunch.

-At a fundamental level, hunger and appetite are influenced by a network of pathways involving the neuroendocrine system.
-Appetite regulation, satiety, and energy balance involves the following:
+At a fundamental level, hunger and appetite are both influenced by a network of pathways involving the neuroendocrine system.
+Appetite regulation, satiety, and energy balance involve the following:

-In essence, energy-dense foods rich in fat and sugar were extremely desirable to our hunter-gatherer ancestors for survival because they were scarce.
-However, this instinct for fatty and sugary meals remains even though these types of food are now available 24/7.
+In essence, high-calorie foods rich in fat and sugar were extremely desirable to our hunter-gatherer ancestors for survival because they were scarce.
+However, this instinct for fatty and sugary meals still remain even though these types of food are now available 24/7.

-Eventually, the continual intake of fat and sugar overrides the human body’s natural hunger regulation system, leading to habitual overeating.
+Eventually, the continual intake of high-calorie fat and sugar-laden food overrides the human body’s natural hunger regulation system, leading to habitual overeating.